PCB Simulation: How to Simulate a PCB Design

 Experience the best PCB design and simulation software with Altium Designer.

 PCB simulations begin in the schematic capture phase of a design project, where SPICE simulations are used as part of circuit design.
 SPICE simulations are important for evaluating system-level electrical behavior, but they are also useful for circuit optimization as part of the design process.
 Schematic capture software with a built-in SPICE simulation package can help you stay productive while you work through some of the basic simulations needed to evaluate electrical behavior.

 SPICE packages that are used for front-end engineering and simulations are designed to perform a specific set of analyses:

 - DC sweeps, where input DC voltage is swept through a series of values and the voltage and current at other nodes are monitored

-- Transient analysis, or time domain mixed-signal simulations; this is the fundamental time-domain simulation
+- Transient analysis, or time-domain mixed-signal simulations; is the fundamental time-domain simulation

 - AC sweeps, or frequency sweeps, where the frequency of an AC signal is varied in time